allenai/allennlp/tutorials/getting_started/configuration.md

 let's take a deeper look at our experiment configuration file, [tutorials/getting_started/simple_tagger.json](https://github.com/allenai/allennlp/blob/master/tutorials/getting_started/simple_tagger.json).

-The configuration is a [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) file that defines all the parameters for our experiment and model.
-Don't worry if you're not familiar with HOCON, any JSON file is valid HOCON; indeed, the configuration file we use in this tutorial is just JSON.
+The configuration is a [Jsonnet](https://jsonnet.org/) file that defines all the parameters for our experiment and model.
+Don't worry if you're not familiar with Jsonnet, any JSON file is valid Jsonnet; indeed, the configuration file we use in this tutorial is just JSON.

 In this tutorial we'll go through